accounts-js/accounts/website/docs/introduction.md

 #### 2. Databases

 We provide a native [mongo](/docs/databases/mongo) integration which is compatible with the meteor account system.
-We also have a [Typeorm](/docs/databases/typeorm) integration which will let you use accounts-js with any kind of databases.
+We also have [MikroORM](/docs/databases/mikro-orm) and [Typeorm](/docs/databases/typeorm) integrations which will let you use accounts-js with any kind of databases.

 #### 3. Strategies